hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 When MDM is enabled, the [$match operation](http://hl7.org/fhir/patient-operation-match.html) will be enabled on the JPA Server.

 This operation allows a Patient resource to be submitted to the endpoint, and the system will attempt to find and return any Patient resources that match it according to the matching rules.
-The response will include search score that is calculated by averaging the number of matched rules against total rules checked for the Patient resource, and assigning appropriate match grade extension.
+The response includes a search score field that is calculated by averaging the number of matched rules against total rules checked for the Patient resource.
+Appropriate match grade extension is also included.

 For example, the following request may be submitted: